mfasman95/discordia/packages/action/README.md

 **Function**

-If the response is a function then that function will be called with `msg`, `userArgs`, and `framework` as parameters.
+If the response is a function then that function will be called with `msgContent`, `msg`, `framework`, and `userArgs` as parameters.
 If the function returns a string then [msg.reply](https://discord.js.org/#/docs/main/stable/class/Message?scrollTo=reply) is called with the result of that function as the `content` parameter.
+Otherwise you are encouraged to use the `msg` object to handle sending the response yourself.

 ## Description
 Description is an optional parameter that must be a string used to enable a `help` (or `h`) action on the Discordia framework.
 By default the discordia framework will attempt to supply usage information to server members who ask the bot created by the Discordia framework for help.